Anxiety Therapy

 Whether it’s an endless blare of alarm bells, an inner critic who constantly questions your choices, or the sound of footsteps always running to catch up, anxiety creates a lot of noise.
 If left unchecked, it can be easy to tune out and blend into the background—but the stress still lurks beneath the surface, no doubt impacting your ability to live joyfully.

 I know how it goes: you wake up in the morning just to feel exhausted after a restless night of sleep.
-Your thoughts are on repeat, which keeps you from concentrating, being present in your relationships, and being able to relax after the stress of the day.
-It feels like it falls on you to check off every box on your to-do list while also showing up for everyone else with a smile.
+Your thoughts are on repeat, making it impossible to concentrate, being present in your relationships, and truly relax.
+It feels like it all falls on you – checking off every box while also showing up for everyone else with a smile.

-It makes sense that you feel like something’s missing.
+It makes perfect sense that you feel like something’s missing.
 You thought you would have life all figured out by now.
-Instead, the daily grind feels so grueling and you’re trying to convince everyone—including yourself—that you have it all under control and can figure it out on your own.
+Instead, the daily grind is grueling and you’re trying to convince everyone—including yourself—that you have it all under control and don’t need any help.

 woman laying on bed with laptop and papers looking anxious